SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

 a value (like a number, a string or a list) or has child nodes, a tree-like configuration structure.
 When using a :javadoc:`ConfigurationLoader` to load or create new configurations, it will return the **root node**.
-It is recommended that you always keep a reference to that root node stored somewhere, to prevent loading the configuration every time you need to access it and retaining the comments.
+It is recommended that you always keep a reference to that root node stored somewhere, to prevent loading the configuration every time you need to access it.
+As a side effect, this will keep the comments that were present in the file.
 As an alternative, you could store a reference to a :doc:`serializable config instance <serialization>` that holds the entire configuration of your plugin.

 .. note::